mozeezy/cryptonite/README.md

 > A project by Mohamed Mohamed, Reshawn Hamilton, Jaden King-Doyles

 ## Summary
-> a cryptocurrency app that allows you to trade different cryptocurrencies and access news related to crypto.
+> a mock cryptocurrency app that allows you to trade different cryptocurrencies and access news related to crypto.

 ## Stacks used
 - PostgreSQL
 - Express
 - ReactJS
 - NodeJS

+## Dependencies
+- Material UI
+- Axios
+- Bcrypt
+- Cookie-Session

 ## Final Product